conradakunga/Blog/_posts/2025-01-12-validating-net-settings-part-2-validating-using-fluentvalidation.md

 - [Validating .NET Settings Part 1 - Manual Validation]({% post_url 2025-01-11-validating-net-settings-part-1-manual-validation %})
 - **Validating .NET Settings Part 2 - Validating Using FluentValidation (this post)**

-In our [last post]({% post_url 2025-01-11-validating-net-settings-part-1-manual-validation %}), we looked at how we could manually validate application settings at startup.
+In our [last post]({% post_url 2025-01-11-validating-net-settings-part-1-manual-validation %}), we looked at how to manually validate startup application settings.

 In this post we will look at how to use a library specialized for validation, [FluentValidation](https://docs.fluentvalidation.net/en/latest/).